Barcelona 3 Day Itinerary: Must-See Sights and Hidden Gems

 Ciutadella Park

-After breakfast, head to Ciutadella Park (Parc de la Ciutadella), one of Barcelona’s largest and most beautiful green spaces.
+Grab a light breakfast and then head to Ciutadella Park (Parc de la Ciutadella), one of Barcelona’s largest and most beautiful green spaces.

 It’s a very pretty place to take a leisurely stroll, rent a rowboat, or simply relax on the grass.
 They also do Latin dancing on Sundays in the park!